spinnaker/spinnaker.github.io/setup/security/authorization/pipeline-permissions/index.md

 ### Automatic migration

-Front50 can automatically migrate all pipelines from using Fiat service accounts to use Pipeline Permissions and managed service accounts.
+Front50 can automatically migrate all pipelines from using [Fiat Service Accounts](../service-accounts/) to use Pipeline Permissions and managed service accounts.
 The migrator is disabled by default, and can be enabled by setting the following flag:

 * Add the following to `front50-local.yml` (`~/.hal/default/profiles/front50-local.yml`
 if you're using Halyard):